 - Abstract text must be in Times New Roman font, 12-point size, single space and justified.

 - It should not exceed 300 words including tables which must be in text format, not graphic format.
-The Word count includes the title, authors and affiliations.

 - Abstracts will be reproduced exactly as submitted and will not be edited in any way.

 - Abbreviations should be kept to a minimum.
 Use standard abbreviations generic drug names.
 Place unusual abbreviations or acronyms in parentheses after first use.